 The cycle does not end there, of course.
 What happens in porn is first dripfed and then shovelled into mainstream media so that it’s normalised and glamorised for women.
 Many women’s magazines – Dolly, Cosmopolitan – are actually published by pornographers, so it doesn’t take much.
 They coax women to conform to pornographic norms, and relax whatever boundaries we have managed to keep.
 Abuse then escalates – and this is what rape culture is.

 The New Zealand news media should be keeping watch on this cycle: intervening, investigating.
 Instead, it doesn’t matter if the outlet is corporate, leftist, state funded, run by students – the media is opting into this predatory cycle at every flaming opportunity.
-E-Tangata provides a shining exception.
-The rest may trumpet about “rape culture”, but they still, all of them, groom girls and women to think that prostitution is amazing.
+They may well trumpet about “rape culture”, but they still, all of them, groom girls and women to think that prostitution is amazing.
 What you want?
 Money?
 Orgasms?
 Confidence?
 “Flexible hours”?
 Look no further.

 The New Zealand Herald and Stuff.co.nz are unrelenting.
-If Jacinda Ardern being asked if she wants babies is a national outrage, then Stuff running an advertorial in the Business section for a pimp called Graeme who wanted girls to come to Hamilton for Fieldays, because a bunch of farmers need some orifices to pump should have definitely been a national outrage.
-Instead, it is seen as normal – prostitution is a ‘job like any other’.
+If Jacinda Ardern being asked if she wants babies is a national outrage, then Stuff running an advertorial in the Business section for a pimp called Graeme who wanted girls to come to Hamilton for Fieldays, because a bunch of farmers need some orifices to pump during their annual convention, should have definitely been a national outrage.
+Instead, it is seen as normal – since prostitution is a ‘job like any other’.

 Our mainstream understandings of prostitution are sanitised and far from the truth.
 “There’s no ‘how to’ when learning to be a prostitute,” says Jade, now exited from New Zealand’s sex trade.